Xenom-orphis/Xenom-WAVEZ-pow/hiveos-xenom-miner/README.md

 - Verify the node is running and synced
 - Check network connectivity: `curl http://your-node-url/mining/template`

-### Build failures
+### Binary not found

-- Ensure you have enough disk space
+- Ensure the package was extracted correctly
-- Check that the `xenom-miner-rust` directory is present
+- Re-download and extract the package
-- Manually build: `cd /hive/miners/custom/xenom-miner/xenom-miner-rust && cargo build --release`
+- Check that `/hive/miners/custom/xenom-miner/bin/` directory exists

 ## Support